Florida Hardship License

 In any state in the nation, you can have your drivers license suspended for driving poorly.
 Whether from accumulating too many tickets or points, or just getting caught driving dangerously, your Florida license can be suspended for any length of time.
 But if you live in Florida, you are at an advantage.
 Rather than relying on friends, or taking the bus, you can take an Advanced Driver Improvement course and get back on the road.
 What’s more, in Florida you’re also able to apply for a Florida Hardship License, and possibly start driving right away.

-There are two different kinds of hardship licenses.
+There are two different kinds of Florida hardship license applications.
 The first is a license for business purposes, which lets you drive to and from work, as well as any driving that’s necessary in the performance of your job, or for educational or medical purposes (going to school or doctor’s appointments, for example).
 The other way to be eligible to apply for a hardship license online is for employment purposes, which limits you to strictly work-related driving.

 What Are the Suspensions Eligible for Hardship License?

-It’s important to know that not all drivers license suspensions are eligible for a hardship license.
+It’s important to know that not all drivers license suspensions are eligible for a hardship license in Florida.
 Points-related suspensions are usually okay, but a suspension resulting from a DUI is not eligible for a hardship license Florida application.

 How Can I Enroll in a Florida ADI Course?